 Fourth, the Session Severity Index ($S$) provides a complementary lens to the distance metric $d$ (Figure~\ref{fig:ssi}).
 The distance $d$ captures where the signal is at a given moment---a geometric snapshot of its current position on the field.
 The SSI weights that position by the cumulative frequency of occurrence $f$, reflecting how often the underlying event has actually been observed.
 An organization that tracks only $d$ might close signals prematurely once their coordinates improve; an organization that tracks only $S$ might overreact to high-frequency but low-severity nuisance signals.
 Together the two metrics give the full picture.
 For example, at Session~6 the SMS threshold triggers ($d = 9.89$) but the SSI is only 1.79---the position is alarming but the event has only been observed 12 times, suggesting the escalation may still be an emerging pattern rather than a confirmed crisis.
-By Session~24, $d$ has dropped to 5.94 (below the SMS threshold), but the SSI remains at 1.71 because 58 cumulative occurrences represent a substantial organizational history that should not be discounted simply because the current coordinates have improved.
+By Session~24, $d$ has dropped to 5.63 (below the SMS threshold), but the SSI remains at 1.62 because 58 cumulative occurrences represent a substantial organizational history that should not be discounted simply because the current coordinates have improved.